gaspan/pharmatech_email_test/README.md

  5. Check if you have NPM (Node Package Manager) Installed `npm -v `

- 6. Clone the following git repository
-`git clone https://github.com/whyisjacob/pharmatech_email_test.git`
+ 6. On your local machine Clone the following git repository `git clone https://github.com/whyisjacob/pharmatech_email_test.git`

- 7. Navigate to the newly cloned git repo and run the following command in the root of the repo `node emailtest.js youremail@address.com`
+ 7. Navigate via commandline to the newly cloned git repo and run the following command in the root of the repo `node emailtest.js youremail@address.com`
  An email has just been sent to the email address you just entered.
 This list can include multiple email addresses.
 Just add a comma, with no space, in between each email address
  `node emailtest.js email1@gmail.com,email2@hotmail.com,email3@YouGetThePicture.com`